-- 1. Internet based reporting - 2.
-VRXML formatted file
+- 1. Internet based reporting (Inventory Form) - 2.
+File Upload: .xls, .csv or VRXML format

-NYSE accepts inventory reports directly via the nysedata.com reporting website using an on-line preformatted database or via a VRXML formatted file.
+NYSE accepts inventory reports via the NYSE Vendor Reporting site on the Data Services Dashboard using an online preformatted database/inventory form or via a .xls, .csv or VRXML formatted file.
 Vendors also have the option of submitting their reports via a third party reporting entity which will be sent to the NYSE in VRXML format.